Skip to main content

 6 mentions Positive Neutral Negative

-The optimization of the game has received mixed reviews, with some players praising its smooth performance on low-end PCs, while others report significant issues such as high CPU usage and stuttering during gameplay, particularly in challenging scenarios.
-Overall, the game's optimization appears inconsistent, leading to frustration for some users despite its low graphical demands.
+Overall, the optimization of the game receives mixed reviews, with some players praising its smooth performance on low-end PCs, while others report significant issues such as high CPU usage and stuttering during gameplay, particularly in challenging scenarios.
+Despite its low-detail graphics, many users experience frustrating lag and performance drops, especially in co-op mode.

 • “I first got it because I was bored, and I was amazed by this game.
-I highly recommend it to everybody; it's free and it runs smoothly even on low-end PCs.”
+I heavily recommend it to everybody; it's free and it runs smoothly even on low-end PCs.”

 • “Object N is a simple shooter with very low detail and awesome optimization.
-My CPU was at 100% the whole time, very optimized game (I'm not on the low end of PC components) and casual 8 FPS in certain areas.”
+My CPU was at 100% the whole time, very optimized game.”

-• “At this point, I was playing with one of my friends in hard mode co-op and we got to the first boss fight, which is shown in the trailer, but found it hard to finish it due to the map stuttering.
+• “At this point, I was playing with one of my friends in the hard mode co-op and we got to the first boss fight, which is shown in the trailer, but found it hard to finish it since the map was stuttering.
 When the boss jumps at you, even if you dodge, sometimes the lag moves you behind just enough for the boss to hit you.”

 • “But the performance, for me at least, is really bad.”